 1) Example: Young woman with chronic PMS

-Natural health: use nutrition therapeutically to build up the body and support hormone synthesis to see a decrease in PMS symptoms over 3-9 months.
-Typically, hormonal imbalance is caused by a low thyroid, poor detoxification or a low nutrient diet causing a low progesterone and/or excess estrogen.
+Natural health/preventative: run a hair tissue mineral analysis to access the mineral levels involved with hormone production (like zinc and copper), while using nutrition therapeutically to build up the body and support hormone synthesis.
+Typically, hormonal imbalance is caused by a low thyroid function, poor detoxification or a low nutrient diet causing a low progesterone and/or excess estrogen.

 2) Example: Middle-aged adult with high cholesterol

-Natural health: look at diet, thyroid function (T3 levels), and nutrient deficiencies (like vitamin A) that are needed to turn cholesterol into sex hormones as they should (thyroid hormone and vitamin A are needed to make this conversion).
+Natural health/preventative: look a diet, thyroid function, and nutrient levels (like vitamin A) that are needed to turn cholesterol into sex hormones as they should (thyroid hormone and vitamin A are needed to make this conversion).
 Just like a recipe, the body can’t do its job without ALL the right ingredients.

 Western medicine: take Rx drugs to lower cholesterol (an antioxidant), as well as reduce cholesterol intake, namely saturated fats, while increasing your intake of vegetable oils (PUFA).
 Yikes!

 Natural health/preventative: address areas of stress in the body that put a burden on the venous system (like poor liver detoxification, weak digestion and hormonal imbalance).
 Use nutrition therapeutically with lifestyle changes and wear compression stockings to help support the veins while building up nutrition stores in the body.

 Western medicine: ultrasounds to diagnose the problem, laser ablation to destroy the vein or an injectable solution into veins to “kill” them whenever needed.
 Compression stockings are also usually recommended.

 4) Example: Young woman with hypothyroidism